 session callback to be specified when creating a pool via

 cx_Oracle.SessionPool().
 Callbacks can be written in Python or in PL/SQL and can be used to improve performance by decreasing round trips to the database needed to set session state.
 Callbacks written in Python will be invoked for brand new connections (that have never been acquired from the pool before) or when the tag assigned to the connection doesn’t match the one that was requested.
 Callbacks written in PL/SQL will only be invoked when the tag assigned to the connection doesn’t match the one that was requested.

 Connection.tagto provide access to the actual tag assigned to the connection.
 Setting this attribute will cause the connection to be retagged when it is released back to the pool.

-Added support for mixing integers, floating point and decimal values in data passed to
+- Added support for mixing integers, floating point and decimal values in

 Cursor.executemany()(issue 241).
 The error message raised when a value cannot be converted to an Oracle number was also improved.